eval/nero/README.md

 ### custom tags

-Three ways to do this:
+There's three ways to create your own tags.

+For all these methods it's helpful to see the API-docs for [Nero::BaseTag](https://eval.github.io/nero/Nero/BaseTag.html).

-1. a block
+1. **a proc**
     ```ruby
     Nero.configure do |nero|
       nero.add_tag("upcase") do |tag|